tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 Next, navigate to the :guilabel:`Accounting` app and go to the menu at the top of the screen to select :menuselection:`Accounting --> Journal Entries`.
-In the list, find the :guilabel:`Reference` that matches the warehouse reception operation `WH/IN/00011` for the table.
+In the list, find the :guilabel:`Reference` that matches the warehouse reception operation for the relevant product.

 .. image:: avg_price_valuation/search-for-entry-of-tables.png
    :align: center